 The Sport adds to the Dolce:

-Body colour door rubbing trips; aluminium pedals; slightly different spotlight surround; slightly different lower panel at the rear; alloy wheels; sports seats (though I can feel no difference); alloy gear knob; black tinted headlamps; chrome exhaust extension; automatic headlamps and wipers; digital climate control heating; front carpet mats; silver surround to radio/heater.
+Body colour door rubbing trips; aluminium pedals; different spotlight surround; different lower panel at the rear; alloy wheels; sports seats (though I can feel no difference); alloy gear knob; black tinted headlamps; automatic headlamps and wipers; digital climate control heating/cooling; front carpet mats; door sill kick plates; silver surround to radio/heater and disc brakes at the rear.

 An unusual extra (made possible by the height within the cabin) was available: Electrically operated swivelling passenger seat .
 Called the Turnout and made by Swedish firm Auto Adapt.
 Can also be fitted on the driver's side.
 Peugeot main dealers can have the conversion done (eg Bakers of Gillingham, Tel: 01747 822434)

 If a qualifying mental or physical disability exists the seat conversion is exempt from VAT.
 They cost about £1,500 (VAT at 0%).
 Then the whole vehicle may be VAT exempt as a "vehicle converted on account of a disability", saving the amount spent on the seat in VAT. - - - - see Honest John